-Evaluation Question #1: Indicate which category in OFPA that the substance falls under: (A) Does the substance contain an active ingredient in any of the following categories: copper and sulfur compounds, toxins derived from bacteria; pheromones, soaps, horticultural oils, fish emulsions, treated seed, vitamins and minerals; livestock parasiticides and medicines and production aids including netting, tree wraps and seals, insect traps, sticky barriers, row covers, and equipment cleansers?
-(B) Is the substance a synthetic inert ingredient that is not classified by the EPA as inerts of toxicological the substance a synthetic inert ingredient that is not classified by the EPA as inerts of toxicological concern (i.e., EPA List 4 inerts) (7 U.S.C. § 6517(c)(1)(B)(ii))?
-Is the synthetic substance an inert ingredient which is not on EPA List 4, but is exempt from a requirement of a tolerance, per 40 CFR part 180?
+Evaluation Question #1: Indicate which category in OFPA that the substance falls under: (A) Does the 249 substance contain an active ingredient in any of the following categories: copper and sulfur 250 compounds, toxins derived from bacteria; pheromones, soaps, horticultural oils, fish emulsions, treated 251 252 seed, vitamins and minerals; livestock parasiticides and medicines and production aids including 253 netting, tree wraps and seals, insect traps, sticky barriers, row covers, and equipment cleansers?
+(B) Is 254 the substance a synthetic inert ingredient that is not classified by the EPA as inerts of toxicological 255 concern (i.e., EPA List 4 inerts) (7 U.S.C. § 6517(c)(1)(B)(ii))?
+Is the synthetic substance an inert 256 ingredient which is not on EPA List 4, but is exempt from a requirement of a tolerance, per 40 CFR part 257 180?
+(A) There are a number of home, commercial and agricultural uses of ethanol as a sanitizer and 258

-(A) There are a number of home, commercial and agricultural uses of ethanol as a sanitizer and disinfectant.
-Therefore, ethanol does fall in the category of "equipment cleansers."
+259 disinfectant.
+Therefore, ethanol falls in the category of "equipment cleansers."